 * * *

 Inferno 15 features the encounter between Dante and his former teacher, the important writer and political figure Brunetto Latini, who was born in Florence circa 1220 and died in Florence in 1294.
 A Guelph, Brunetto lived in exile in France after the triumph of the Ghibellines at the battle of Montaperti in 1260, remaining in France until the return of the Guelphs to Florence in 1266.
+His life is therefore very interrelated with the milestones of Florentine political history that are recounted in Inferno 10.
 Committed to civic life, Brunetto was elevated to the position of prior in 1287.

 Brunetto Latini was a serious intellectual, who while in exile wrote the Tresor (Italian Tesoro, English Treasure).
 Important as an early vernacular encyclopedia, and translated into Italian upon Brunetto’s repatriation, the Tresor includes a translation and digest of Aristotle’s Nicomachean Ethics.